Xe/site/blog/v-vvork-in-progress-2020-01-03.markdown

     3| fn main() {
 ```

 ...oh dear.
 Can we recover this with gcc?
-Let's get the symbol name with `nm`:
+Let's get the symbol name with `nm(1)`:

 ```console
 $ nm hellomodule.o  | grep print_1_1'$'